YuLiumt/ZettelKasten/Article/Boyle2019.md

 - A number of numerical-relativity groups have begun building larger, more comprehensive catalogs, spanning more of the parameter space and including more orbits before merger.
 	![[Pasted image 20201230194934.png]]
-- We use the Spectral Einstein Code (SpEC) to model merging black holes and the gravitational waves they emit. [[SpEC]]
+- We use the Spectral Einstein Code (SpEC) to model merging black holes and the gravitational waves they emit. [[Spectral Einstein Code]]
 - Waveform post-processing
 	- The code that we use to perform the entire extrapolation procedure is available in the open-source python module [GWFrames](https://github.com/moble/GWFrames).
 	- We implement the measurement of and corrections to the COM using the open-source python module [scri](https://github.com/moble/scri).